Have questions? We're here.

 Option 1 – Morning experience: Masterpieces of Marseille

-Embark on a captivating journey through Marseille, culminating in a visit to the magnificent Palais Longchamp, a local landmark that blends history, art, and architecture in a much-colonnaded splendor.
-The Palais Longchamp was originally constructed to address a severe water shortage caused by a cholera epidemic in the 19th century — symbolizing the city's resilience and innovation.
-Within the Palais, the Museum of Fine Arts showcases an impressive collection of 17th and 18th-century paintings, drawings, and sculptures, reflecting Marseille's rich artistic heritage.
-Set amid a beautifully landscaped park, the Palais Longchamp remains one of Marseille's most cherished and must-see attractions.
+Embark on a captivating journey through Marseille, culminating in a visit to the magnificent Palais Longchamp, a local landmark that blends history, art and architecture in a much-colonnaded splendor.
+The Palais Longchamp was originally constructed to address a severe water shortage caused by a cholera epidemic in the 19th century — symbolizing the city’s resilience and innovation.
+Within the Palais, the Museum of Fine Arts showcases an impressive collection of 17th and 18th century paintings, drawings and sculptures, reflecting Marseille’s rich artistic heritage.
+Set amid a beautifully landscaped park, the Palais Longchamp remains one of Marseille’s most cherished and must-see attractions.

 Option 2 – Morning experience: An Artist’s Impression of Aix-en-Provence

-'Aix', as it is known to its inhabitants, abounds with leafy boulevards, public squares, and grand avenues – a sign of its wealth and status.
+‘Aix’, as it is simply known to its inhabitants, abounds with leafy boulevards, publics squares and grand avenues – a sign of its wealth and status.
 Paul Cézanne, who died in 1906, is one of the most influential artists of the 19th century and remains the favorite son of Aix.
 This morning, you are introduced to the private world of the artist at the Terrain des Peintres.
 Cézanne often painted here in the later part of his life.
 As a centennial celebration of his work, these terraced gardens were converted into an open-air museum featuring reproductions of the artwork painted by the man himself at this very spot.
-Returning to the center of Aix, you view the popular pedestrian-only avenue of Cours Mirabeau.
-A verdant tunnel of foliage, this classic boulevard showcases the aristocratic facades of the city's opulent hotels and Belle Époque villas with their wrought iron balconies and intricately carved doorways, inviting visitors to stop and admire.
-There's time to explore Aix further before you return to Marseille and reboard your vessel for lunch.
+Returning to the center of Aix, view the popular pedestrian-only avenue of Cours Mirabeau.
+A verdant tunnel of foliage, this classic boulevard showcases the aristocratic facades of the city’s opulent hotels and Belle Époque villas with their wrought iron balconies and intricately carved doorways inviting visitors to stop and admire.
+There’s time to explore Aix further before you return to Marseille and reboard your vessel for lunch.

-Option 3 – Half-day experience: Impressionist Arles
+Option 3 – Half day experience: Impressionist Arles

 Day 5: Beaulieu-sur-Mer